top of page

 After her MBA in 2004, Meghna moved on from a job in corporate finance in Switzerland to become a business journalist.
 In 2005, she began her career as a TV anchor with Arnab Goswami at Times Now, and went on to work for NDTV Profit in Mumbai (2006) and Bloomberg-UTV in New York City (2007-10), where she reported from the New York Stock Exchange.
 She has met and interviewed President Obama, Mukesh Ambani, Sir Richard Branson, Hillary Clinton, Ratan Tata and Shah Rukh Khan, among others.
 She then worked in Dubai for three years as the Editor of a business magazine.
 In 2013, Meghna quit her job to return to India and become a full-time writer.

 Pant is the sister of comedian and author Sorabh Pant.
-She currently lives in Mumbai with her husband, Sahil Kanuga, who is a lawyer, and their two adorable daughters.
+She currently lives in Mumbai with her two adorable daughters.

 bottom of page